shloksri/presentation/README.md

 	2. Explanation about WCAG, WAI-ARIA, ADA Compliance.
 	3. Navigation of a sample website via keyboard
 	4. Code demonstration of Accessible website using React forms - Semantic tags, labels, Focus management while navigating through keyboard.
-	5. Best pratices for Accessibility
+	5. Best practices for Accessibility
 	6. Testing Tools - Demo on how to use them.
 	7. Estimated time of talk - 20-30 mins